biostochastics/CCProfileSwitch/README.md

 #### macOS

-- OAuth tokens stored in **macOS Keychain** (service: `Claude Code-credentials`)
+- OAuth tokens stored in **macOS Keychain** by CCProfileSwitch
+- CCProfileSwitch saves complete OAuth sessions (access token, refresh token, expiration) in keyring
-- When switching to OAuth profiles, CCProfileSwitch **removes tokens from settings.json**
+- When switching between Claude accounts, CCProfileSwitch restores the OAuth for that profile
-- Why?
-Claude Code reads from Keychain on macOS, and settings.json overrides it
+- Claude Code reads OAuth from Keychain - CCProfileSwitch manages which OAuth is active
-- **After switching OAuth profiles**: Run `/login` in Claude Code to refresh the token

 #### Windows/Linux

-- OAuth tokens stored in **settings.json** (no system keychain equivalent)
+- OAuth tokens stored in CCProfileSwitch's secure storage
-- When switching, CCProfileSwitch writes OAuth tokens to settings.json
+- CCProfileSwitch writes OAuth to settings.json when switching profiles
 - Expiration warnings shown if token is stale
 - **After switching OAuth profiles**: Run `/login` in Claude Code if you see 401 errors

-#### Plain API Keys (All Platforms)
+#### Z-AI API Keys (All Platforms)

+- Z-AI tokens stored in CCProfileSwitch's secure keyring storage
-- API keys (`sk-ant-api*`) don't expire
+- Z-AI uses API keys, not OAuth
-- Always written to settings.json
+- When you run `cpswitch`, the token is exported as `ANTHROPIC_AUTH_TOKEN` environment variable
+- Claude Code reads the token from the environment
-- No `/login` needed after switching
+- No `/login` needed - authentication is via API key

 #### Recommended Workflow